Approximation of bayesian Hawkes process models with Inlabru

-This allows us to consider a set of internal free-constraint parameters $\theta_\mu, \theta_K, \theta_\alpha, \theta_c, \theta_p$, representing (respectively) $\mu, K, \alpha, c, p$, with a standard normal prior distribution and then, transforming them.
+This allows us to consider a set of internal free-constraint parameters $\theta_\mu, \theta_K, \theta_\alpha, \theta_c, \theta_p$, representing (respectively) $\mu, K, \alpha, c, p$, with a standard normal prior distribution and then transforming them to have the desired prior distribution.
 We can incorporate the constraint on the parameter values using appropriate prior distributions.
-For example, using any distribution with positive support ensures that the transformed parameter is greater or equal zero.
+For example, using any distribution with positive support ensures that the transformed parameter is greater or equal to zero.

-In the present article we are going to consider also a different set of priors which better reflects the scale of each parameter.
-For example, for the Inlabru implementation the parameters, $\mu$ and $c$ are on a very different scale then $K, \alpha,$ and $p$.
-To reflect, through the prior, this peace of information that we usually can get from previous analysis of seismicity we use gamma priors for all parameters with different parameters which reflects the different scales.
-Specifically,